 Mr. Wells has written and spoken frequently about national security and foreign policy issues in national and local media.

-He lives in Northern Virginia with his wife, Christine.
+He lives in Tucson, Arizona with his wife, Christine.
 This is his first book.